-My personal preference is a thin pair of cotton socks with wool hiking socks over the top.
+My personal preference is a thin pair of socks with wool hiking socks over the top.
 However, a decent pair of thermal socks will also work,

 Whilst we do not feel the cold quite as much, it is still as essential to layer up the lower half of the body.
 I have always recommended to my scouts on winter camp, three layers on the lower half and four layers on top.